jmanhype/MindMapper/README.md

 Google API Key: Obtain a Google API key from the Google Cloud Console.
 It is used for agent interactions.

-OpenAI API Key: Obtain an OpenAI API key from the OpenAI website.
+Anthropic API Key: Obtain an Anthropic API key from the Anthropic website.
 It is used for generating context-aware messages.

 Make sure to keep your API keys secure and avoid sharing them publicly.